Information on RCUK grant reporting via Researchfish.

 What is Researchfish?

-Researchfish (http://www.researchfish.com) is the website used by RCUK to allow grant holders to report on the progress of their grants.
+Researchfish (http://www.researchfish.com) is the website used by UKRI Councils (previously RCUK) to allow grant holders to report on the progress of their grants.

 Grant holders can add information on research outputs, key findings and impact to the system at any time.
-Roughly once a year, this information must be submitted to RCUK.
-After submission, the information will appear on the RCUK Gateway to Research (http://gtr.rcuk.ac.uk/).
+Roughly once a year, this information must be submitted to UKRI.
+After submission, the information will appear on the UKRI Gateway to Research (https://gtr.ukri.org/).

 Grant holders can add information to Researchfish at any point and do not need to wait until the submission period.